Facebook Twitter LinkedIn Youtube whatsapp Start Planning for your Financial goals

 The proceeds in the Linked Discontinued Policy Fund shall be paid to you at the end of the revival period or lock-in period whichever is later.

-Discontinuance after the first five policy years: your ABSLI Param Suraksha Plan policy shall be converted into a reduced paid-up policy with the Reduced paid-up Sum Assured i.e. original Sum Assured multiplied by the total number of Annualized Premiums paid to the original number of Annualized Premiums payable as per the terms and conditions of the policy.
+Discontinuance after the first five policy years: your ABSLI Param Suraksha Plan policy shall be converted into a reduced paid-up policy with the Reduced Paid-up Sum Assured i.e. original Sum Assured multiplied by the total number of Annualized Premiums paid to the original number of Annualized Premiums payable as per the terms and conditions of the policy.

 Revival